Lady Bird Deed: What is it and How it Works

 How much does a lady bird deed cost?

-Ladybird deed costs vary depending on the state and how experienced is the attorney who handles the lady bird deeds.
+Ladybird deed costs vary depending on the state and how experienced is the attorney who handles the deeds.
 On average, the deed will cost approximately $30 if prepared without an attorney or somewhere around $200 – $400 for professional services, including preparation and filing.

 Is professional assistance necessary while creating a lady bird deed?